Acceptable Use Policy

 2.1 Restrictions on Use of Service

-2.1.1 The user agrees to not to use the Services to publish, post, distribute, disseminate, or otherwise make available proprietary information, including but not limited to trademarks, trade secrets or copyrighted information, without the express authorization of the rights holder.
+2.1.1 The Subscriber agrees not to use the Services to publish, post, distribute, disseminate, or otherwise make available proprietary information, including but not limited to trademarks, trade secrets or copyrighted information, without the express authorization of the rights holder.
 Please refer also to the Copyright Infringement Policy A2 at www.O-NET.ca

-2.1.5 The user will not use the service to add, remove, or modify identifying network header information (a.k.a. “spoofing”) in an effort to deceive or mislead.
+2.1.5 The Subscriber will not use the service to add, remove, or modify identifying network header information (a.k.a. “spoofing”) in an effort to deceive or mislead.
 OFL frowns upon the impersonation of another person by using forged headers or other identifying information.
 Please note the use of anonymous re-mailers and nicknames does not constitute impersonation.